MFast1995/simpleLib_mlf96/readme.txt

 	return.
 Doing so will remove the document from thier borrowed list and add the document back to the documents ArrayList.

-Add User
+Add User (Admin and Librarian View Only)
 	This will prompt the user for a name to go with the new account and the type of account.

-Add Document
+Add Document (Librarian View Only)
 	This will prompt the user for what type of document they wish to enter.
 Depending on document chosen, will prompt for various attributes of the document one by one.

-View/Remove Users
+View/Remove Users (Admin View Only)
 	This will list all users that currently have an account ID with the library.
 It will then prompt the user if they want to remove a user.

-View Checked Out Documents
+View Checked Out Documents (Librarian View Only)
 	This will list all documents checked out the library along with the name of the borrower.